Preparing your visit

 It is advisable not to stand up or lean over the bench during the ride to avoid creating any movement.
 Despite this, the boat remains very stable, so there's no risk of marsh sickness.

-From March to November, you can also visit the Étangs du Romelaëre National Nature Reserve, a 10-minute drive from the Maison du Marais, in the commune of Clairmarais, starting from the Grange Nature.
+From March to November, you can also visit the Étangs du Romelaëre National Nature Reserve, a 10-minute drive from La Maison du Marais, in the commune of Clairmarais, starting from the Grange Nature.
 This is a 4km walk on stilts through the wild eastern parts of the marsh.

 More information here